codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

 ### Notarizing macOS applications

 Notarization is a process where Apple verifies your application to make sure it has a Developer ID code signature and does not consist of malicious content.
-Notarizing an app in the Codemagic build process via **altool** is possible:
+Notarizing an app during the Codemagic build process is possible using  **altool** as follows:

 ```
 xcrun altool --notarize-app -f <file> --primary-bundle-id <bundle_id>